ElektraInitiative/libelektra/doc/help/kdb.md

 `kdb`.
 It is part of Elektra’s tools.
 The tool suite `kdb` consists of individual commands.
 Most commands are independent and some commands are sharing an executable.
 Some commands are written as external scripts.
+Subcommands have to be the first after `kdb`

 The included commands can be listed via:<br>
 `kdb`